 Question: I originally closed on my home back in 2006 – at the time my income was below the USDA limit.
 However, I received a promotion since then and my income is now over the USDA limits.
 Will I still be approved?
 G. Thomas – Santa Fe, New Mexico.
 Answer: Unfortunately your household income must be below the current USDA limits today to be eligible.

-Question: I have a 6% interest rate on my current USDA loan now, how much lower will rate decrease if I refinance?
+Question: I have a 6% interest rate on my current USDA loan now, how much lower will the rate decrease if I refinance?
 V. Irons – Fort Wayne, Indiana.
-Answer: That depends on many factors, as the current mortgage market rates, credit score, and lock terms.
-USDA interest rates are still near record low levels in 2016, around 3.25% – 4%.
+Answer: That depends on many factors, such as the current mortgage market rates, credit score, and lock terms.
 Please check with us for an accurate rate quote based on your situation.

-Question: I would like to add new patio deck to my house.
-I see the program allows for 101% financing, can I borrower some extra money to complete this job?
+Question: I would like to add a new patio deck to my house.
+I see the program allows for 101% financing, can I borrow some extra money to complete this job?
 N. Martin – Baton Rouge, Louisiana.
 Answer: No, the program does not permit any cash out for home improvements.
-Only closing costs can be included into the new loan.
+Only closing costs can be included in the new loan.
 The added 1% is for the USDA guaranteed fee that is added to the loan amount.

 Question: My interest rate is high on my FHA loan, I would like to refinance into the USDA program if possible.
-N. Gomez – Cullman, Alabama.
-Answer: Unfortunately you must currently have a USDA mortgage to be eligible for any of the USDA Rural Development refinance programs.
+N. Gomez – Birmingham, Alabama.
+Answer: Unfortunately you must currently have a USDA mortgage to be eligible for any of the special refinance programs.
 Please check into the FHA streamline refi here.

-Question: I received my USDA 502 loan about 6 years from Bank Of America, can you assist me with refinancing?
+Question: I received my USDA 502 loan about 6 years ago from Bank Of America, can you assist me with refinancing?
 G. Lawton – Greenville, South Carolina.
 Answer: Sure can, regardless of your original lender or current loan servicer, we can assist you.
 We find many large banks will originate new USDA purchase loans, but will not process USDA refinance request.
-We process many requests from homeowners that obtained their original USDA loan through other banks and lenders like Chase, Citi, SunTrust, US Bank, BOA, etc.
+We process many requests from homeowners who obtained their original USDA loan through other banks and lenders like Chase, Citi, SunTrust, US Bank, BOA, etc.